oscar-bender-stone/honors-thesis/source/information_systems.typ

 We now define the universal framework for analyzing information.
 Our approach describes information as a _relation_.
 We show that this framework encompasses both ontology and formal systems.

 From there, we analyze the notion of _compressing_ information in an effectively realizable way.
 We establish two key constructions and generalize them as _information transformations_.
-The main result in this section is showing that the best _effectively realizable compression scheme_ can be obtained by appealing to Tarski's fixed-point theorem on these transformations.
+The main result in this section is showing that the best _effectively realizable compression scheme_ can be obtained by appealing to Tarski's fixed-point theorem on the lattice of these transformations.

 == Information